Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

-# A Beginner's Guide for Aoifolution
+# A Beginner's Tutorial for Aoifolution

 Children today have an entirely different way of interacting with electronic devices.
 Most of them own a smartphone, tablet, or even a VR device earlier than they get a laptop.
 To them, it feels more intuitive to swipe and tap on a touchscreen than to use other input methods.